top of page

 When to get a CT scan for sinuses?

-CT scan is only done in chronic sinusitis or "acute on chronic" sinusitis.
+CT scan for sinuses is only done in chronic sinusitis or "acute on chronic" sinusitis.
 In acute sinusitis, the doctor stops at diagnostic nasal endoscopy, and a doctor first tries out medication.
 An ENT doctor will prescribe a CT scan if the symptoms don't die completely after an entire course of medication.
 If there are complications or other underlying problems of concern, then only it is prescribed for acute sinusitis patients.

 1. Anatomical anomalies